 Problem: Cryptocurrency has no index that sufficiently spans the dimensions of the marketplace that can be used by investors and money managers to evaluate performance.

 Goal: Survey indices to find one that best fits the cryptocurrency marketplace.
+This would be measured by regression testing historical values and seeing how well the index fits the market.

 Key Questions: What makes an index valuable or good?
 The purpose of an index is to span dimensions of space.
 What defines the space?
 How do we know the space is correct?